OutSystems/docs-product/src/ref/apis/lifetime-deployment/rest-api-authentication.md

 A service account is a special account created in LifeTime used in machine-to-machine interactions with OutSystems.
 Service accounts follow the same permission model of regular user accounts, using roles and teams to define access privileges.

-After creating a service account, LifeTime provides you an **authentication token** string that you will need to include in all REST API requests.
-Each authentication token contains all the information needed to authenticate a specific service account.
+After creating a service account, LifeTime provides you with an **authentication token** string that you need to include in all REST API requests.
+Each authentication token contains all the required information to authenticate a specific service account.

+From LifeTime 11.16.0 and Platform Server 11.18.0 onwards, service accounts can also be used in [Performance Monitoring API](<../performancemonitoring-api.md>).

 ## Security Considerations